Barnes Island (New Brunswick)

 Alonzo "Lon" Greenlaw was born on Barnes Island to Warren Greenlaw prior to the latter's move to Conley's Point in Leonardville.
 In 1884, 15-year old William Thornton died on Barnes Island after a "life marked by suffering".
 In 1911, US Civil War veteran Levi Call sent his sons to Deer Island for a doctor complaining of feeling ill, then retired to his bedroom on Barnes Island and killed himself with a shotgun blast to the face.

 In December 1985, a study by Parks Canada assessed the island's value as $24,200.

+In 2016, the island was one of the focuses of the Great Fundy Cleanup.